rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \delta_t \triangleq G_{t:t+n} - \hat{q}(S_t, A_t, w)
 $$
-Using this TD error, the algorithm is the same as normal Sarsa, with the addition of the estimation of the average reward (see page 255).
+Using this TD error, the algorithm is the same as normal Sarsa, with the addition of the estimation of the average reward (<u>see page 255</u>).

 ---